-NOTE: This post is from just after the 2018 Nordy Anniversary Sale.
-The Legends aren’t on sale this time around, but the highly similar (basically identical?)
-“Edge” sneaker is currently going for $131.90 thanks to the Anniversary Sale.
+NOTE: This post is from just after the 2018 Nordy Anniversary Sale, and while the blue accent options aren’t available anymore, plenty of other options are.
 Ships and returns for free of course.
 Review below should give you an idea as to the quality you’re getting for the price.

 These are legitimately some of the nicest sneakers I’ve laid hands (and feet) on, and the fact that they’re marked down by almost 35% due to the Nordstrom Anniversary Sale is a testament to the annual mid-summer fall preview from Uncle Nordy.

 Classic white sneakers with a lot of very, very nice details.